TFelbor/Portfolio/README.md

   1. Installation

-  Ensure you have Python installed on your system.
-Install the required dependencies by running:
+  I) Ensure you have Python installed on your system.

-  pip install pybullet gym torch numpy
+  II) Install the required dependencies by running: pip install pybullet gym torch numpy

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   2. Features

-  - TD3 Algorithm:
+  - TD3 Algorithm
-    Twin Critic Networks to reduce Q-value overestimation.
+    * Twin Critic Networks to reduce Q-value overestimation.
   - Target Policy Smoothing for stable updates.
   - Delayed Policy Updates for enhanced stability.
   - Compatible with various environments, including:
-    HalfCheetah-v2
+    * HalfCheetah-v2
-    AntBulletEnv-v0
+    * AntBulletEnv-v0
-    HumanoidBulletEnv-v0
+    * HumanoidBulletEnv-v0
   - Replay Buffer for storing and sampling experiences.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------